dewetblomerus/dewetblomerus.github.io/_posts/2021-10-05-how-to-do-my-job-technically.md

 - Touch Typing.
 All the other skills will go faster if you can do this one well, so take the time to learn it on it's own.
 - Git.
 (I went pretty far with Git, but you don't need to)

-### I completed several books/courses for each of these, but I suggest you skip them.
+### I completed several books/courses for each of these, but I suggest you skip them, and pick them up when needed.

 - Ruby.
 - Rails.